National Conservation Zoo

 Conservation Training Academy Manager • Science

 Liz Webb has nearly two decades of teaching and conservation experience.
-She manages and develops professional and higher education courses, from design to evaluation, and is involved in the development of apprenticeships and placements at the zoo.
+She manages and develops professional and higher education courses, from design to evaluation, and helps develop apprenticeships and placements at the zoo.
+Liz has Qualified Teacher Learning and Skills (QTLS) accreditation, is a registered member of the Society for Education and Training and is a trained apprenticeship assessor with experience in internal verification, quality monitoring and external examining for degree validations.
 She is also an honorary Senior Lecturer at the University of Chester.

 Areas of interest: Conservation training, professional and higher education teaching, countryside management, animal conservation, animal husbandry and biodiversity.